Overview

 Resources

 Therapy can be essential to managing somatic symptom disorder, as it addresses physical symptoms and psychological factors contributing to the condition.
-Online therapy can be a convenient and accessible option, allowing individuals to work with a mental health care provider from their homes.
+Online therapy can be a convenient option, allowing individuals to work with a mental health care provider from their homes.
 Platforms like BetterHelp connect individuals with licensed professionals from home via phone, video, or live chat sessions.

 Some may find it helpful to connect with others with similar experiences.
 You can ask your healthcare provider or therapist about local support groups or explore online forums and social media groups dedicated to SSD.

-SSD is a real and challenging condition, but support is available.
+Somatic symptom disorder is a real and challenging condition, but support is available.
 Whether through online therapy, support groups, or other resources, there are options to help you manage your symptoms and live a life of balance and health.

 For help with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357)